IsomorphicAlgo/Retro-Now/ITERATIVE_PLAN.md

 - ✅ Today's date highlighted with border
 - ✅ Days from adjacent months shown with reduced opacity
 - ✅ Navigation integrated with back button support

+### Stage 5 Completion Summary
+- ✅ LearnScreen created with educational content about retrogrades
+- ✅ "What is Retrograde?" section with astronomical explanation
+- ✅ Educational resource links (NASA, Time and Date, Astronomy.com, Britannica)
+- ✅ Clickable resource links that open in browser
+- ✅ Disclaimer section explaining educational purpose
+- ✅ SettingsScreen created with theme toggle
+- ✅ Dark mode toggle with preference persistence (SharedPreferences)
+- ✅ About section with app version and description
+- ✅ Notification settings placeholder for future implementation
+- ✅ Menu dropdown added to HomeScreen with navigation options
+- ✅ Complete navigation graph connecting all screens (Home, Planet Detail, Calendar, Learn, Settings)
+- ✅ Theme state management in MainActivity
+- ✅ All screens accessible via menu navigation